Skip to main content

 How to enable Flash in Google Chrome

-Google, Mozilla, and even Adobe itself have been slowly phasing out Flash for the past couple of years: This came to a head in January 2021, when support for Flash ended entirely and major platforms, including Adobe, officially stopped running Flash and started blocking Flash content.
-The replacements are HTML5, WebGL, and similar technologies that allow for better security and leaner, more versatile content.
+Google, Mozilla, and even Adobe itself have phased out Flash, with the technology largely abandoned in January 2021.
+This was when support for Flash ended entirely and major platforms, including Adobe, officially stopped running Flash and started blocking Flash content.
+The replacements are HTML5, WebGL, and similar technologies that allow for better security and leaner, more versatile content to run in all the best web browsers.

 So, where does that leave you?
-Well, you can no longer use Flash on Google Chrome — but your Chromebook is safer for it.
-The Flash plugin that allowed you to enable Flash on certain sites will no longer work, and the Chrome 88 update to Chromium will remove Flash capability there as well.
-Even the independent, freeware version of the Flash Player offered by Adobe is set to block Flash content from running after January 12, 2021 (and Adobe highly recommends uninstalling the Player).
+Well, you can no longer use Flash on Google Chrome — but your computer is safer for it.
+The Flash plugin that allowed you to enable Flash on certain sites no longer works, and Adobe even recommends uninstalling the freeware Player.

 While this may be a step forward for the internet, it’s a letdown for those who enjoyed traditional Flash games or who worked with Flash in the past and kept their beloved Flash files.
 But all is not totally lost: We recommend two different options for Flash activities that may be able to bring some of the spark back.
 Here’s what to try and how they work.